dtonhofer/prolog_notes/simple_db_op.md

 true.
 ````

-# Prolog solution which is ugly
+# Prolog solution that is "ugly"

 What do we need in our toolbox?